I get many questions from owners asking why their husky is stubborn and, most importantly, what they can do about it.

 Sometimes, simply improving your bond with your husky will improve their behavior dramatically.

-If your husky feels closer to you, or really views you as their leader and the authority of the household, they will be less inclined to ignore you, or defy you.
+If your husky feels closer to you and truly views you as their leader, they will be less inclined to ignore or defy you.

 Spending more time with your husky, playing, training, exercising, and even talking to them, will all go towards a stronger bond.